-Benjamin Franklin Academy's goal is to help students "catch" happiness through a curriculum that integrates activities of the hands, head, and heart.
+Benjamin Franklin Academy's goal is to help students "catch" happiness through a curriculum that emphasizes wholeness, that emphasizes the process of learning itself rather than the delivery of separate subject matter, and that integrates activities of the hands, head, and heart.
 Hands to work skillfully, heads to understand and evaluate; and hearts to love, honor, and appreciate.